gem/oq-engine/ansible/oqengine/README.md

     venv_dir: /opt/openquake
     venv_bin: "{{ venv_dir }}/bin"

-Use also pre_tasks to assure to update the cache for Ubuntu derivate
+Use also `pre_tasks` to update the cache for Ubuntu derivatives:

-      pre_tasks:
-        - name: Update apt cache.
-          apt:
-            update_cache: true
-            cache_valid_time: 600
-          when: ansible_os_family == 'Ubuntu'

-To have the follow playbook:

         - hosts: servers
           become: yes